 I like to capture people in the moment—where they are lost in themselves or in thought.
 I do this by making the figure the focal point of each painting.
-These colors are often juxtaposing vibrant colors against darker ones to emphasize bold, philosophical narratives.
-My artwork reflects my love for bold storytelling.
-I paint the stories of the people occupying these paintings.
+Vibrant colors are often juxtaposed against darker ones to emphasize bold, philosophical narratives.
+My artwork reflects my love for storytelling, and emphasizes that what can be revealed in the light can also be discovered in the darkness.
+I paint the stories of the people occupying my paintings.
 I try to reflect what is going on in their minds even though I may not know them personally.

 Painting them helps to forge that connection and break apart the idea that we are living different lives.
 The intention is to acknowledge the reality in our similarities.
 At the core the things we experience deserve acknowledgement.